nfrechette/acl-ue4-plugin/Docs/README.md

 Note that in order to see these, you will first need to [request access](https://www.unrealengine.com/en-US/ue4-on-github) to the *Unreal Engine* source code.

 The changes are fairly minimal and consist of a global registry for animation codecs that plugins can hook into as well as some engine bug fixes.
+The branches themselves do not contain the ACL plugin.
+You will have to download the sources and place the `ACLPlugin` directory under `UE4 Root\Engine\Plugins`.

 ## ACL plugin playground